tiffanyqi/table-for-two/README.md

 Table for Two is a web app that allows Mixpanelers the chance to meet with other Mixpanelers from different departments whenever they'd like.
 It prioritizes new hires, and allows lunch and coffee dates in 30 minute increments.

 ## Features
-- Set your own availability
+- Set your own recurring availability
 - Set your own profile settings (location? google hangout?)
 - Matches folks automatically and puts the event on the calendar
-- Sends out weekly email reminders

 ## TODOs